-LET: Based on your work with CitiWatch, how is video impacting cities and emergency situations today?
+LET: How is video impacting cities and emergency situation?

 LET: It’s interesting you likened Oklahoma City to Baltimore.
-How much success can you attribute to changing technology and how much to better communication between public and private, agency to agency?
+How much success can you attribute to changing technology and how much to better communication and cooperation between public and private, and agency to agency?

-SH: I’d say the technology would be first and then you’d have the cooperation.
+SH: Well, I’d say the technology would be first and then you’d have the cooperation.
 Because technology is leading us right now.
-Before, they had actually gotten the video from a Lord and Taylor department store—a private entity.
-Chances are it would have been taped over by VHS, and in 24 hours we would have lost it.
+Before, they had actually gotten the video from a Lord and Taylor department store—a private entity—it would have been taped over by VHS or whatever, in 24 hours we would have lost that.

 LET: Could you address how the monitoring of video has changed, too?

-SH: It’s all about being proactive.
+SH.
+It’s all about being proactive.
 Not reactive, but proactive.
 That has changed immensely with cameras.
+Now everybody understands the value of proactive monitoring instead of reactive monitoring.
 I’m not saying you’re going to catch everything, but sometimes we’re being more aggressive—we’re watching cameras in real time and identifying where and when we need to be watching.

-LET: In your opinion, who is the ideal person to monitor live footage?
+LET: In your opinion, who is the ideal person to monitor the footage?

-LET: You talk about the swiftness with which people saw suspicious activity in Boston, and were able to use video to make an arrest.
-What else did you take away from the event?
+LET: You talk about the swiftness with which people saw suspicious activity in Boston, and were able to use video to make an arrest really quickly now versus a couple years ago...what else do you take away from Boston?